|How to Trade? – an overview of ways to trade|

-In this post, I will show you How to Trade by giving an overview of commonly used trading approaches.
+In this post, I will give an overview of commonly used trading approaches.
 This is the second article in a series of articles I am writing to help anyone get started trading.
 If you haven’t read my first article in this series yet, then read that one first at:

-I think it is important that you have a basic understanding of the different ways to trade.
+I think it is important that you have a basic understanding of the different ways of trading.
 It will help build your understanding of how the markets and the participants work.
 And it will give you trading and investing avenues to explore as well.
 I will discuss the following:

 - Fundamental Trading